-What is Council Tax and does it fund essential local services?
+What is Council Tax?
+Does it fund essential services?

 Council Tax may seem like yet another monthly bill which has little benefits.
 While set by each local council, it contributes a significant amount of the funds for local services.